Shopify Review 2023

 Unlimited Products |

-While we say Shopify is light on advanced features out of the box, it’s important to note also that it does come with all the basics you’ll need to open and operate an online store, as well as some nice extras.
+While we say Shopify is light on advanced features out of the box, it’s also important to note that it comes with all the basics you’ll need to open and operate an online store and some nice extras.
 For the price, Shopify compares favorably to similar eCommerce platforms aimed at small to mid-sized businesses.

 Here’s a rundown of what you’ll find out of the box, with the caveat that some features are available only with higher-level plans.
 Look into each plan before you make your purchase.